wahid18-maqs/gprmax_chatbot/README.md

 ### LLM

-A LLM (or large language model) are AI models designed to understand and generate human language.
+LLMs (or large language models) are AI models designed to understand and generate human language.
 These models are trained on large amounts of text, and recent advances in these models have led to powerful and accessible chatbots, such as [ChatGPT](https://chatgpt.com/), with which you can interact with and have a conversation.
 These chatbots can be used for many tasks including answering questions, telling stories, and even assisting with complex problem-solving.

 However, as powerful as these models are, they are not free from drawbacks, one of the most prominent drawbacks being "hallucination".

 ### Hallucination

-"Hallucination" refers to to possibility for a LLM model to generate information that is incorrect, misleading, or even entirely fabricated.
+"Hallucination" refers to the possibility for a LLM model to generate information that is incorrect, misleading, or even entirely fabricated.
 This occurs because LLMs generate responses based on patterns learned from vast amounts of training data, as opposed to truly processing the meaning of the text it was trained on.
 Hence, when asked a question, it is likely that the model responds with an answer that is statiscally likely, but may not be correct.

 Hallucinations can be particularly rampant in those settings where the LLM is being asked about subjects which the LLM never (or rarely) encountered in its training data.
 Some examples of such settings are: